Local-Connectivity-Lab/scn-librenms-deploy-script/README.md

 Run `./deploy.sh` on the server you want to deploy librenms on.
 Here is what it does
 - builds a custom librenms docker container.
-If a "rrd.zip" file exists in the current directory (a backup of the rrd folder on a running install), it will install that onto the docker image
+If a "rrd.zip" file exists in the current directory (a backup of the rrd folder on a running install), it will copy those files into the volume to be made available by the image
 - executes a custom docker compose script to start the containers necessary for librenms
 - restores the database onto the database container given a file named `librenms.sql` exists in the currently running directory that is a backup of a database using `mysqldump`